zephyrtronium/xirho/xi/README.md

 Then `go build -buildmode=plugin plugin.go` will create a Go plugin that a renderer program could load dynamically and automatically have madoka and homura.
 Note that Go does not implement `-buildmode=plugin` on Windows.

-If xi is the best place for a new variation, e.g. because it is very common in Apophysis, then make sure to follow the following steps:
+If xi is the best place for a new function, e.g. because it is very common in Apophysis, then make sure to follow the following steps:

 - Create the function type with `Calc` and `Prep` methods.
 - Register any factories in a `func init()` using `must`.
-There must be at least one factory, to ensure that the type implements `xirho.F`.
+There must be at least one factory, to ensure that the type implements `xirho.Func`.
 - Add it to this README, in the list near the top.
 - Create Flame parsers in package `xirho/encoding/flame` and add it to the README there.